les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2016-04-28-tellement-faux.markdown

 I shouldn’t do this, it raises my blood pressure, I have better things to do, I have better things to blog about but I can’t help myself….

-Je ne devrais pas faire ça, cela fait monter ma tension, j’ai mieux à faire, il y a de bien meilleurs sujets sur lesquels blogguer mais je ne peux pas m’en empêcher.
+Je ne devrais pas faire ça, cela fait monter ma tension, j’ai beaucoup mieux à faire, il y a de bien meilleurs sujets sur lesquels blogguer mais je ne peux pas m’en empêcher.

 I made the mistake of opening a mail from a recruitment agent, the title: “Agile Project Manager/Scrum Master”, let me dissect it for you…

-J’ai commis l’erreur d’ouvrir le message d’un recruteur intitulé “Responsable agile de projet/Scrum Master”, laissez-moi vous le disséquer.
+J’ai commis l’erreur d’ouvrir le message d’un recruteur intitulé “Responsable agile de projet/Scrum Master”, laissez-moi le disséquer pour vous.

 > “My client based in the West Midlands are looking for an Agile Project Manager/Scrum Master for a long term project opportunity starting in May.”

-> “Mon client basé dans les West Midlands recherche un Responsable agile de projet/Scrum Master dans le cadre d’un projet à long terme qui débutera en mai prochain.”
+> “Mon client basé dans les West Midlands recherche un Responsable agile de projet/Scrum Master dans le cadre d’un projet à long terme débutant en mai prochain.”

 _Agile Project Manager/Scrum Master?_ - this is a pretty confused role, it is one thing or another, its one thing for a good project manager to act as a facilitator or for a Scrum Master to take on project responsibilities but to start out like this, well is just messed up.

-_Responsable agile de projet/Scrum Master ?_ - c’est un rôle plutôt assez confus, c’est une chose ou l’autre, c’est une chose pour un bon responsable de projet d’agir en tant que facilitateur ou pour un Scrum Master de prendre la responsabilité d’un projet  mais commencer l’annonce comme ça, c’est un peu mettre les choses sens dessus dessous.
+_Responsable agile de projet/Scrum Master ?_ - c’est plutôt un rôle assez confus, c’est une chose ou l’autre, c’est une chose pour un bon responsable de projet d’agir en tant que facilitateur ou pour un Scrum Master de prendre la responsabilité d’un projet  mais commencer l’annonce comme ça, c’est un peu mettre les choses sens dessus dessous.

 Long term project? - there is no such thing, projects are temporary!